unixpickle/muniverse/games/README.md

  * The `index.html` file is modified to include the injected scripts from `top_injections` and `bottom_injections`.

 A processor script can find out information about a game by looking at the game's `info.json` file.
 The `info.json` file is located in the root of the game directory and contains a copy of the game object from `spec.json`.

+All base objects in the `spec.json` file specify how to download a game.
+Variant objects, on the other hand, do not specify how to download or prepare a game.
+Rather, variants use the downloaded directory of their base games.

 # Adding a game